 Felix has done his research, and he knows that a couple of the main counterarguments are that the school needs funds to renovate the student union and to construct a new building for the Engineering Department.
 Thus, he can anticipate counterarguments and include them in his paper.
-While Felix cannot prove beyond doubt that the school should use more funding for the library instead of using it to address other needs, he can try to make the case.
+While Felix cannot prove beyond doubt that the school should use more funding for the library instead of to address other needs, he can try to make the case.

-Read over Felix’s passage below to see how he strengthens his case, and note the annotations to help you see parts of the formula in action.
+Read over Felix’s passage below to see how he strengthens his case, and note the annotations to help you see parts of the formula in action: